serraict/serraict.github.io/_posts/thoughts/2016-01-01-your-agile-process.md

 <blockquote>

     <p>Some people think they are important [...] and they feel that gives them the right to tell people what to do and how to do it.
-These people are Turkeys.
-Don't let these people tell you what to do.</p>
+These people are turkeys.
+Don't let them tell you what to do.</p>

     <p><strong>I</strong> am a turkey.
 Don't let <strong>me</strong> tell you what to do either.</p>